Arshgarg2005/Automated_Customer_Support/readme.md

-# AI-Ticket-Assistant
-Welcome to the AI-Powered Ticket Management System!
-This course is a part of Chaicode youtube video series.
-This project is a web application that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.

 # AI-Powered Ticket Management System

 A smart ticket management system that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.